Angels with Dirty Faces: Development

 Rowland Brown wrote the scenario for Angels with Dirty Faces in August, 1937.
 He was known in Hollywood for writing and directing a number of crime films in the early 1930s, including The Doorway to Hell (Note: Cagney had a supporting role in The Doorway to Hell.) and Quick Millions.
 He presented the story to Mervyn LeRoy, who was keen to direct a "vehicle" starring the Dead End Kids, a group of young actors from New York.
 Brown and LeRoy tried unsuccessfully to negotiate a fee for the scenario.

 Brown then began pitching the film to other studios, and eventually made a deal with Grand National Pictures, who wanted James Cagney to star in the lead role.
-By the end of 1935, it became apparent to Cagney and his business manager brother, William, that Warner Brothers were only interested in paying him a "very small percentage of the income dollar derived" from his work.
+By the end of 1935, it became apparent to Cagney and his business manager brother, William, that Warner Bros.
+Pictures were only interested in paying him a "very small percentage of the income dollar derived" from his work.
 Therefore, Cagney had no choice and walked away until a better arrangement with Warner could be made.
 After filing a lawsuit to "rectify the inequalities," Cagney started working for Grand National Pictures, a small studio compared to Warner.

 At the time he was offered the role of Rocky Sullivan, Cagney had already made one film for Grand National, Great Guy, but fearing he would be typecast in "tough guy" roles, as he had been at Warner, Cagney turned down the role and opted to star in Something to Sing About.
 The film's budget grew to an astronomical $900,000, and, on its release, did not fare well at the box office.
 Its underperformance is believed to have been a contributing factor in the 1939 bankruptcy of Grand National.

 Following Something to Sing About, Cagney returned to Warner after reaching a better deal with them.
 At his brother's insistence, he took Brown's story with him and presented it to the studio.
 Warner acquired the story and then asked a number of directors to take on the project.
 LeRoy was the first, and although he showed interest, he was unable to commit because he was making films for MGM; Warner then asked Brown, who showed no interest at all; and finally, Michael Curtiz, who accepted their offer.